belzecue/Virtual-Desktop-Tracker/README.md

 Build targetted for dotnet 2.

-### Installing

-Put the VDTracker.exe somewhere, create a shortcut to it, open a file explorer with 'shell:startup' and drop the shortcut in there so the program starts as boot.

 ## Roadmap

 Possibility of adding a virtual desktop background image manager to auto-switch backgrounds -- unless MS eventually beats me to that no-brainer.